c-layer/contracts/README.md

 ### Audit Phase 1 limitations

-The Audit Phase 1 concerneed only the Core and the Oracle monorepos.
+The Audit Phase 1 concerned the Core and the Oracle monorepos.
-In particular the goal of this phase 1 is to audit a limited version of the C-Layer for Payment Token only.
+In particular the goal of this phase 1 is to audit a limited version of the C-Layer for standard STO and ICO Tokens only.

 To this regard, the core only accepts in this version a fixed list of delegates defined at the Core deployment time.
 AuditData is also limited to the delegates configuration and cannot be updated.